christianalfoni/class-states/README.md

 3. Values can often also be `null` or `undefined` as they are asynchronously initialized

-`class-states` gives you a tiny abstraction of explicit states and a `matches` utility which:
+`class-states` gives you a tiny abstraction of explicit states which:

 1. Forces you to evaluate how any function/method runs when consuming the state of the class

-2. Explicit single states instead of manually orchestrating multiple flags
+2. Explicit states instead of manually orchestrating multiple flags

 3. Values tied to states are consumed on the specific state, avoiding `null` and `undefined` unions

+4. Async transition of states are safely resolved